The History of VERDEAnd the Story of Verdelli Farms

 From 1993 until 2013, the original buildings and farmhouse were vacant and rapidly deteriorating.
 The developers of Verde saw an opportunity to revitalize this once bustling area of Hummelstown.
-Land that was once used for farming and packaging vegetables will soon provide upscale, residential living.
+Land that was once used for farming and packaging vegetables is now home to upscale apartments for rent in Hummelstown, PA.
 Lou Verdelli Jr., the son of Dr. Louis Verdelli and grandson of Bruno Verdelli is one of the partners in the project.

 To remind residents of the history of this land and the four generations of the Verdelli family that lived and worked here, the complex was named VERDE.
 To further tie into the history of the business, the different floor plans are named after varieties of spinach, which was the leading product of Verdelli Farms.